Providing loving care to young children helps them to be mentally healthy.

 - Sing songs to your baby.

-- Create routines when you feed and change her.
+- Create routines when you feed and change them.

-- Respond to your baby when she is upset.
+- Respond to your baby when they are upset.

 - Enjoy spending time together with your baby.